sukeniklab/CHE600/Class_02-Resources/README.md

     * You can also use the reverse-i-search by hitting “ctrl-r” – this will search through your history for the most recent command the contains the string you type into it.
 Keep hitting ctrl-r to go further back in history.

-5. Getting help about any Linux commands is easy.
+4. Getting help about any Linux commands is easy.
 Try using one of the options below (won’t work on everything!) (**note that when you see italic text you need to replace the text with your own input to run the command!)**
     * google search on “_command_” or “_command_ tutorial”
     * ```man``` _command_
     * _command_ ```\--help```
     * _command_ ```-h```

+5. For copying and pasting, the bash shell works a little bit differently than windows/mac.
+    * To copy, instead of ctrl-C, simply highlight the text you want to copy.
+When you're done highlighting, the highlighted text is automatically copied to your clipboard.
+    * To paste, simply click the right mouse button.
+This will place the text wherever your cursor (not mouse!) is placed.
+    * If you're copying from another window (ie not the shell), you will still need to copy with ctrl-C, but pasting will be done with the right mouse button.

 ## **III.
 Example of real-world scientific workflow using Bash and Python**
 The first task is really just a demonstration of how we can use powerful linux commands to create useful tools.
 As I've told you, my lab is interested in disordered proteins.
 There are thousands of proteins, but it's not always easy to know what parts of those proteins is well-folded and what parts do not have a structure.
 Luckily, there is a database called [Mobidb](https://mobidb.org) that has predictions of disordered for nearly every known protein.
 It has these predictions even for entire proteomes.
 We can view it online, but can we turn this into numbers that we can then analyze?